canisat/canipy/README.md

 CaniPy provides a modern foundation for allowing continued use of supported SDARS hardware by hobbyists.

-The project is comprised of a module that can be imported, along with a prototype GUI for both regular usage and as a code sample.
+The project can either be used by itself, currently a prototype GUI for both regular use and as a code sample, or as a module that can be imported to support other scripts.

 ## Requirements
 Python 3.10 or higher is required to run the code.

-The current version contains implementations that support these devices using Sirius XM Radio LLC's **XM network**.
+The current version supports the commands used by these devices that receive the **XM service** by Sirius XM Radio LLC.

 Further support for other devices may be implemented in the future.